Saran2416/C/README.md

    2. add.c --> A simple program to add two numbers by getting user inputs
    3. calculator.c --> A simple calculator program
    4. voting.c --> A simple progam to check age eligibility for voting
+   5. temperature_converter.c --> A simple program to convert temperature to its units